vshn/k8ify/README.md

 The purpose of this project is to allow developers to generate state-of-the-art Kubernetes manifests without the need to have a degree in Kubernetes-Manifestology.

-Just by describing the components of their application they should be able to get a set of Kubernetes manifests that adhere to industry best practices.
+Just by describing the components of their application they should be able to get a set of Kubernetes manifests that adhere to best practices.

-The spiritual prototype for k8ify is [Kompose][] and k8ify tries to do things similarly to Kompose if possible.
+The spiritual prototype for k8ify is [Kompose][] and k8ify tries to do things similarly to Kompose.
 Unfortunately Kompose does not provide the flexibility we need, hence the custom implementation.

-We choose the [Compose][] format as many developers already use Docker Compose for local development environments and are familiar with the format.
+We chose the [Compose][] format as many developers already use Docker Compose for local development and are familiar with it.

 ### Non-Goals